Where can I watch Discovery Channel programming in Canada in 2025?

 As for the HGTV brand itself, that is purely a contractual matter between Corus, WBD, and Rogers.
 If Corus thinks there are any issues with that move, it would be up to them to seek a resolution through the courts (as Bell did when it argued it had protections against Rogers from using the Discovery Channel brand).
 Corus has filed for court injunctions related to some of the other legal matters discussed earlier in this article.
 But Corus has not, to our knowledge, sought any court intervention related to the HGTV brand licence as of this writing, which suggests that they do not believe there's a case related to that matter they could win.

-Second, if Rogers chooses not to use an existing channel licence — a likely possibility given the relatively small number of channels it operates directly right now — it won't need to apply to the CRTC in advance of the channel launching.
+The second key reason Rogers can proceed with the launch without CRTC approval: given that Rogers has chosen not to use an existing channel licence, it does not need to apply to the CRTC in advance of the channel launching.
 Under that same 2015 policy, any Canadian company can launch a new channel without CRTC approval, and does not need to apply for a licence until it reaches 200,000 subscribers.

 The new HGTV may very well exceed that threshold the moment it launches, but the point is that Rogers can launch the service, then apply and wait for the CRTC to take as much time as it wants to give it full approval — and not the other way around.